Novelate/NovelateEngine/README.md

 Website: [https://novelate.com/](https://novelate.com/) (Coming Soon)

-Novelate is an open-source visual novel framework and engine, written in the D programming language and can be used freely for personal and commercial projects.
+Novelate is a free open-source cross-platform visual novel framework and engine, written in the D programming language and can be used freely for personal and commercial projects.

+There are currently only Windows (x86 / x64) build examples but it's possible to compile to other platforms such as Linux, macOS etc.

 It currently has an official binding to SFML (DSFML) but Novelate was made in a way that interacing with other libraries such as SDL etc. is possible and will officially be supported in the future.